Leaving Louisiana in the Broad Daylight

 "Leaving Louisiana in the Broad Daylight" is a song written by Rodney Crowell and Donivan Cowart.
-The song was initially covered by Emmylou Harris (in whose band Crowell had played during the late 1970s), who included it on her 1978 Quarter Moon in a Ten Cent Town album.
+The song was initially covered by Emmylou Harris (in whose band Crowell had played during the late 1970s), who included it on her 1978 album Quarter Moon in a Ten Cent Town.

-Content

-A story of unhappy love of a girl.

-Recording by The Oak Ridge Boys
+The Oak Ridge Boys version

 The Oak Ridge Boys released the song in December 1979 as the third single from their album The Oak Ridge Boys Have Arrived.
-"Leaving Louisiana in the Broad Daylight" was The Oak Ridge Boys' second number one country single, remaining at number one for a single week in February of 1980, spending a total of eleven weeks on the chart.
+"Leaving Louisiana in the Broad Daylight" was The Oak Ridge Boys' second number one country single, remaining at number one for a single week in February 1980, spending a total of eleven weeks on the chart.